onosproject/ran-simulator/docs/cli.md

-# Ransim CLI
+# RAN simulator CLI

-Ransim is equipped with a command line interface which is integrated with [onos-cli](https://github.com/onosproject/onos-cli) that allows to interact with Ransim to retrieve required information from data stores, monitor RAN environment changes, create/remove/update RAN entities, metrics, etc.
+RAN simulator is equipped with a command line interface which is integrated with [onos-cli](https://github.com/onosproject/onos-cli) that allows to interact with Ransim to retrieve required information from data stores, monitor RAN environment changes, create/remove/update RAN entities, metrics, etc.
 The list of ransim commands is documented here [ransim-cli](https://github.com/onosproject/onos-cli/blob/master/docs/cli/onos_ransim.md)